Primary

 Negative pull-ups train the eccentric (lowering) phase where muscles are strongest.
 You can lower more weight than you can lift, so negatives allow pull-up training before you have concentric strength for full reps.
 The slow lowering creates significant mechanical tension for strength development.

-Want Negative Pull-Up in your program?
+See where Negative Pull-Up fits in your weekly plan

 Jump or step up to the top position.